The Approach

 The format

-Every Thursday morning, you receive exactly five trends.
-Each one includes context (what's happening and why) and a zoom-out (the bigger picture).
-Every digest ends with bright spots — genuinely uplifting moments from the week's news — and concrete civic actions you can take if you're moved to.
+Every Thursday morning, you get seven trends.
+Each one has context (what's happening and why) and a zoom-out (the bigger picture).
+Every digest ends with a few bright spots from the week's news, and civic actions if the timing is right.

 ReutersAP NewsNPRNew York TimesWall Street JournalBBC NewsThe GuardianFinancial TimesThe EconomistNatureCNBCArs TechnicaWired